plausible/docs/docs/custom-locations.md

 This is done by adding the `data-get-location` attribute to your Plausible script.

 The value of that attribute should be the name of the function.
 The function must be defined in the global namespace, so that it is accessible on the `window` object.
-If the function is not defined, Plausible will fallback on using the current page's URL.
+If the function is not defined, Plausible will fall back on using the current page's URL.

 Here is an example: